Skip to main content

 When it comes to heating your home, natural gas furnaces are considered the most popular choice in the United States.
 So, how much does a gas furnace cost?
 According to HomeAdvisor, there is a rather wide range – on average, between $3,800-$12,000, including installation costs.1 Such a vast difference in pricing reflects the wide number of variables that go into establishing the final cost.
 On the low end, the actual cost of the furnace might be less than $3,800 but that doesn’t include any installation labor or other material costs.
 The high end reflects a deluxe, high-efficiency model but in some cases could cost over $12,000 if new venting is required, plus, other materials and installation labor.

-Carrier dealer moving a gas furnace after discussing new furnace cost with homeowner
+a carrier furnace showing new furnace cost

 Of course, average costs don’t really tell the whole story.
 By itself, a new furnace can be an energy-efficient and cost-effective heating system.
 When installed along with an air conditioner and evaporator coil, it becomes the central part of a complete HVAC system.